shouqv/bank_project_updated/readme.md

 ## Description

-This project is an updated and extended version of my original Python-based CLI banking system.
+This project is an updated and extended version of my original [Python-based bank system](https://github.com/shouqv/Bank-project).
 It was built with a focus on Test-Driven Development (TDD), modular design, and simulating real-world banking workflows.